devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

      # location to genome reference FASTA file
      genome=data/ref_genome/ecoli_rel606.fasta

+Make sure you are loading all the correct modules/tools for the script to run:

+    # set up our software environment...
+    source new-modules.sh
+    module load bwa
+    module load samtools
+    module load bcftools

 Now, walking thru the code, we can make some substitutions.
 To index with bwa and samtools we can run those commands on the genome variable ($genome) so these value aren't